 Editor’s note: new measurement metrics may be added according to the RAN4 discussion.
 Absolute/relative accuracy requirement, mapping table of RSRP/RSRQ may be specified in this section.
 The numerology and BW combinations might be reflected in the accuracy requirement table.

-:
+The requirements in Section 10.1 apply as follows:

+intra-frequency requirements apply for PCell measurements in SA, NR-DC, or NE-DC operaion mode,

+intra-frequency requirements apply for PSCell measurements in NR-DC or EN-DC operaion mode,

+intra-frequency requirements apply for SCell measurements in SA operation mode with NR CA or any MR-DC operaion mode with NR CA,

+inter-frequency requirements apply for non-serving cell measurements on NR carrier frequencies.

 In the requirements of Section 10.1, the exceptions for side conditions apply as follows: